‘We are fighting’: Climate protests hit streets in Glasgow and around world

 More than a dozen researchers, from a group called Scientist Rebellion, were among those protesting in Glasgow on Saturday.

-Dressed in lab coats and chained together at the neck, the group blocked off Glasgow’s King George V bridge for three hours before 21 arrests were made, according to the group.
+Dressed in lab coats and chained together at the neck, the group blocked off Glasgow’s King George V bridge for three hours before 21 arrests were made.

+Assistant Chief Constable Gary Ritchie of Police Scotland said the day had "passed largely without incident",had been “generally good natured.”

 Indigenous leaders from across the world led crowds from Kelvingrove Park to Glasgow Green.